 - Make sure to check the option “Synchronize with an Internet time server”.

 Restart Chrome and check the webpage can be viewed without SSL protocol error.

 Hosts file is actually a text file that doesn’t have an extension.
 It stores a list of IP addresses and the associated domain names.
 By removing the Hosts file, your computer will create a fresh one with updated IP addresses.
 Follow these steps:

 - Go to “C:\Windows\System32\drivers\etc” in your Windows file explorer.
-Here, it’s assumed that your Windows installation is on C: drive, otherwise you should use the drive on which your Windows is installed.
+Here, we assume you have Windows installation is on C: drive, otherwise you should use the correct drive where you have installed Windows OS.

 - Locate the “hosts” file.
 If you are concerned that removing the Hosts file may cause more problems, you can right click and choose the Rename option.
 Choose any name you want, such as “hosts1”.

 Restart your Chrome web browser and check whether this fixes the problem.